 Louise holds a BA in Marketing Management and studied strategy through the Executive Education program at the Sauder School of Business (UBC).
 Louise is a prior member of the Market Research Society (MRS), the Travel and Tourism Research Association (TTRA), the Association of Qualitative Research (AQR) and the European Society of Market Research (ESOMAR).

-In her role at the Squamish Chamber, Chelsy coordinates membership services, operations and office administration.
-She provides support to both staff and membership and can assist with any questions you may have around member benefits, updates to business listings and financial related enquiries (e.g. payments and invoicing).
+In his role at the Squamish Chamber, Johannes coordinates membership services, operations, and office administration.
+He provides support to both staff and membership and can assist with any questions you may have around member benefits, updates to business listings and financial related enquiries (e.g. payments and invoicing).